VictoriaMetrics/VictoriaMetrics/deployment/docker/victorialogs/vector-docker/README.md

 * vector - vector is configured to collect logs from the `docker`, you can find configuration in the `vector.toml`.
 It writes data in VictoriaLogs.
 It pushes metrics to VictoriaMetrics.
 * VictoriaLogs - the log database, it accepts the data from `vector` by elastic protocol
 * VictoriaMetrics - collects metrics from `VictoriaLogs` and `VictoriaMetrics`(itself)
-* grafana - it comes with two predefined dashboards for `VictoriaLogs` and `VictoriaMetrics`

 the example of vector configuration(`vector.toml`)